Courtney Love: 1992–1995: Marriage to Kurt Cobain, Live Through This and breakthrough

 On September 8, 1993, Love and Cobain made their only public performance together at the Rock Against Rape benefit in Hollywood, performing two acoustic duets of "Pennyroyal Tea" and "Where Did You Sleep Last Night".
 Love also performed electric versions of two new Hole songs, "Doll Parts" and "Miss World", both written for their upcoming second album.
 In October 1993, Hole recorded their second album, Live Through This, in Atlanta.
 The album featured a new lineup with bassist Kristen Pfaff and drummer Patty Schemel.

-In April 1994, Cobain killed himself in the Seattle home he shared with Love, who was in rehab in Los Angeles at the time.
+In April 1994, Cobain committed suicide in the Seattle home he shared with Love, who was in rehab in Los Angeles at the time.
 In the following months, Love was rarely seen in public, staying at her home with friends and family.
 Cobain's remains were cremated and his ashes divided into portions by Love, who kept some in a teddy bear and some in an urn.
 In June, she traveled to the Namgyal Buddhist Monastery in Ithaca, New York and had Cobain's ashes ceremonially blessed by Buddhist monks.
 Another portion was mixed into clay and made into memorial sculptures.

-Live Through This was released one week after Cobain's death, on Geffen's subsidiary label DGC.
+Live Through This was released one week after Cobain's death on Geffen's subsidiary label DGC.
 On June 16, Pfaff died of a heroin overdose in Seattle.
 For Hole's impending tour, Love recruited the Canadian bassist Melissa Auf der Maur.
 Hole's performance on August 26, 1994, at the Reading Festival—Love's first public performance following Cobain's death—was described by MTV as "by turns macabre, frightening and inspirational".
 John Peel wrote in The Guardian that Love's disheveled appearance "would have drawn whistles of astonishment in Bedlam", and that her performance "verged on the heroic ...
 Love steered her band through a set which dared you to pity either her recent history or that of the band ...
 The band teetered on the edge of chaos, generating a tension which I cannot remember having felt before from any stage."